Is it Better to Sell a House Furnished or Unfurnished?

 Faster selling preparation

-You can have the home ready to sell faster when it’s unfurnished.
-Dusting vacuuming, wiping down walls, and other cleaning tasks are much easier to take care of when not working around stuff.
+When the home is unfurnished, it can be ready to sell faster.
+Dusting, vacuuming, wiping down walls, and other cleaning tasks are much easier when you are not working around stuff.

-“If you have thirty years’ worth of belongings in your home, it’s going to take a lot of time just to prepare your home for selling it,” says Toll.
+“If you have thirty years’ worth of belongings in your home, it’s going to take a lot of time just to prepare your home for selling,” says Toll.
 “It takes much longer than a property that might be vacant or already cleared out.”

 More affordable

-Not having to purchase new furnishing or clean existing furnishings is typically less expensive.
-You also remove the expense to hire decorators or professional stagers, which can add costs and fees that eat into your potential profit on the home sale.
+It is typically less expensive to sell a house if you don’t have to purchase new furnishings or clean existing furnishings.
+You also eliminate the expense of hiring decorators or professional stagers, which can add costs and fees that eat into your potential profit on the home sale.

 Shows off open space and home design